9ae/ace/wiki/vault/o.01.md

 ```
 Can be about the place or a type of lock.

+*What does Vio do that will expose her charges to danger?*
+- Tell Zaki their whereabouts
+- They get attacked, and she protects Ada instead of Alan.
+And he gets hurt.
+  - How is that reflected as a character flaw?
+    - ~~She assumes Ada will be in more danger because she is a girl~~
+    - She miscalculates other intentions
+    -

 *What is the point of this?*
 To show how easily Vio is deceived.
 Maybe instead of her Zaki using her twice.
 She first takes his advice.
 But **Ada will still need to get mad at her** and threaten to tell.
 Then **it is when she goes over her convo with Erik does she realize the Harts may be in danger**